mxenabled/widget-post-message-definitions/README.md

 ## Development

+You'll need Ruby v3 and Node v16 to use and test this project.
+Other versions of Node or Ruby that are compatible with the versions mentioned will work as well.

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install Ruby and Node dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bin/lint` to run the linter.
+Run `bin/lint` to run the linter and `bin/spellcheck` to run the code spellchecker.

 ---